XinkeMa/EASR-DCN/README.md

 - [pytorch/](https://github.com/XinkeMa/EASR-DCN)

 ## Citation
-If you use PC-Reg-RT for your research, please cite our papers:
+If you use EASR-DCN for your research, please cite our papers:
 ```
 @article{ma2025deformable,
   title={Deformable Medical Image Registration with Effective Anatomical Structure Representation and Divide-and-Conquer Network},